 AMD followed up with Piledriver in 2013 which included many 4GHz+ chips, most prominent being the FX-9590 with its 4.7GHz default frequency and 5.0GHz turbo, claiming the title of the first factory-shipped processor to come with a 5GHz clock speed, though that was more of a bid to remain relevant against the Intel Core competition of the time.

-Intel's first consumer processor to be sold with a speed of 4GHz+ shipped in 2013 as the Haswell-based Core i7-4790K (perhaps most memorable as the 'Devil's Canyon' launch), while the company's 2017 Kaby Lake series also has a handful of parts shipped with a stock frequency at or above 4GHz.
+Intel's first consumer processor to be sold with a speed of 4GHz+ shipped in 2013 as the Haswell-based Core i7-4790K -- perhaps most memorable as the 'Devil's Canyon' launch -- while the company's 2017 Kaby Lake series also had a handful of parts shipped with a stock frequency at or above 4GHz.

 A year later, Intel launched the limited edition Core i7-8086K, marking the 40 year anniversary after the release of its 8086 processor.
 The 6-core/12-thread CPU would be its first ever to reach a 5.0GHz turbo frequency without overclocking.